arogachev/yii2-many-to-many/README.md

             'relations' => [
                 [
                     'name' => 'users',
-                    // These are the same as in previous example 'editableAttribute' => 'editableUsers',
+                    // This is the same as in previous example 'editableAttribute' => 'editableUsers',
                 ],
             ],